Accelerator Award

 *Note: Applications are accepted on a rolling basis.

-▸ Accelerator Award LOI Submission Form
+▸ Submission Portal for Accelerator Award

 The CBC Accelerator Award program supports translational research that moves therapeutic discoveries from the university laboratory to the market and provides university researchers with “early commercial guidance”.
 Accelerator Awards are intended to support the initial, and therefore, highest risk, stage of commercially-directed research focused on the development of a therapeutic or an associated biomarker or diagnostic.
 The program encourages interactions between academic researchers and industry/ pharmaceutical/venture capital experts early in the development of projects and provides advice to award recipients with setting and progressing toward commercialization milestones.
 Award recipients will be mentored by faculty, industry experts, potential investors, technology transfer officers and CBC personnel.